sashamarfuttech/super-note-api/README.md

-# .NET 8 REST API Project That Implements Clean Architecture and DDD.
+# .NET 8 REST API Project That Implements Clean Architecture and Domain-Driven Design.

 ## Give a Star! :star:
 If the project has been useful to you, please give it a star.
 Thank you!